broadinstitute/tandem-repeat-catalog/README.md

 [Release v1.0](https://github.com/broadinstitute/tandem-repeat-catalogs/releases/tag/v1.0) is now available in draft form.

-It includes filenames that start with `repeat_catalog_v1.hg38` and have the following suffixes:
+Filenames that start with `repeat_catalog_v1.hg38` specify narrow locus boundaries around TRs and are designed for repeat copy number analysis.
+Files with the following suffixes are provided:

 <br />
 <table>